yoadg/yoadg.github.io/_wiki/protocols.md

 - It compresses headers.
 As these are often similar among a set of requests, this removes the duplication and overhead of data transmitted.
 - It allows a server to populate data in a client cache through a mechanism called the server push.

 HTTP/2 solved several problems that the creators of HTTP/1.1 did not anticipate.
 In particular, HTTP/2 is much faster and more efficient than HTTP/1.1.
+However, HOL blocking could still occur at the transport (TCP) layer.

 The next major version of HTTP, **HTTP/3** has the same semantics as earlier versions of HTTP but uses QUIC instead of TCP for the transport layer portion.
 QUIC is designed to provide much lower latency for HTTP connections.
 Like HTTP/2, it is a multiplexed protocol, but HTTP/2 runs over a single TCP connection, so packet loss detection and retransmission handled at the TCP layer can block all streams.
 QUIC runs multiple streams over UDP and implements packet loss detection and retransmission independently for each stream, so that if an error occurs, only the stream with data in that packet is blocked.
+This effectively eliminates HOL blocking at the transport layer.